MrEvilOnGitHub/Bot-System-Hub-Server/layout.md

 - level (int, nut null) (0 if inactive, 1-3 for twitch, 4 yt (this might update in the future))

 # API
+## Operations
 ### Read
 - TBD
 ### Write
 - TBD

+## DB
+- Auth key (string, primary key, not null)
+- permissions(int, not null) (saved in "binary", aka each permision is represented by a single number in the big integer)

 # Public Website
 - TBD